mksndz/alma-inst-billing/README.md

 Web frontend for institutions (and GIL staff) to manage configuration related to Alma 3rd party integrations.

-Configuration settings will be made available via API to
+Configuration settings will be made available via API to other integration-related code and scripts.

 == Examples